Types of cancer treatment on fertility

 Chemotherapy uses drugs to kill or slow the growth of cancer cells.
-These are called cytotoxic drugs and they are designed to affect fastgrowing cells such as cancer cells.
-This means they can also damage other cells that grow quickly, such as the reproductive cells.
+These drugs travel throughout the body and are designed to affect fast-growing cells such as cancer cells.
+This means they can also damage other cells that grow quickly, including in the ovaries.

-- the dose and duration of chemotherapy treatment - the risk increases with higher doses and longer treatment times
+- the dose you are given – the risk of damage to eggs increases with higher doses and longer treatment times

-- your age - the number and quality of eggs start to decline naturally as a woman gets older.
+- your age – the number and quality of eggs decrease with age.

-Some chemotherapy drugs can also affect your heart and lungs.
-If the drugs cause long-term muscle damage, this may complicate a future pregnancy and delivery.
+Some chemotherapy drugs can affect your heart and lungs.
+If this causes long-term damage, it may make a future pregnancy and delivery more difficult.
 Your specialist will talk to you about what precautions to take during pregnancy.

-Radiation therapy (also called radiotherapy) uses x-rays to kill cancer cells or damage them so they cannot grow and multiply.
-It can be delivered externally by external beam radiation, or given internally.
+Radiation therapy uses a controlled dose of radiation to kill cancer cells or damage them so they cannot grow and multiply.
+It can be delivered from inside or outside the body.
+The risk of infertility will vary depending on the area treated, the dose of radiation and the number of treatments.

-- External or internal radiation therapy to the pelvic area (for cancer of the rectum, bladder, cervix or vagina) can stop the ovaries producing hormones.
+- Radiation therapy to the pelvic area (for cancer of the rectum, bladder, cervix, uterus or vagina) can stop the ovaries producing hormones.
 This results in temporary or permanent menopause.
+If your ovaries don’t need treatment, one or both may be surgically moved higher in the abdomen and out of the field of radiation.
+This is called ovarian transposition or relocation (oophoropexy), and it may help the ovaries keep working properly.

-- Treatment to the pelvic area can increase the risk of miscarriage, premature birth and low birth weight.
+- Radiation therapy to the pelvic area can also affect the uterus, make sexual intercourse uncomfortable, and increase the risk of miscarriage, premature birth and low birth weight.

-- Radiation therapy to the brain may damage the pituitary gland, which releases hormones that stimulate the ovaries to release an egg each month.
+- Radiation therapy to the brain may damage the pituitary gland, which releases hormones that tell the ovaries to release an egg each month.
+This may affect ovulation.

 Surgery that removes part or all of the reproductive organs, such as the ovaries, fallopian tubes, uterus and cervix, can cause infertility.

-Hormone therapy blocks the hormones that are required for fertility, so you will have to wait to try for a baby.
-However, it may be possible to store eggs or embryos before hormone therapy.
+Hormone therapy can be used for a short time or long term.
+As it blocks the hormones that are required for fertility, you will have to wait until hormone therapy is finished to try for a baby.
+You may be able to store eggs or embryos before starting hormone therapy.

 If you are on hormone therapy and want to become pregnant, talk to your treatment team or fertility specialist about the advantages and disadvantages of stopping hormone therapy.

-Stem cell transplants often require high doses of chemotherapy and, possibly, radiation therapy.
-These are given before the transplant to destroy cancer cells in the body and weaken the immune system so that it will not attack a donor's cells during the transplant.
-The risk of infertility after high-dose chemotherapy or radiation therapy is high.
+Stem cell transplant – high-dose chemotherapy and, possibly, radiation therapy are given before the transplant to kill the cancer cells in the body.
+The risk of permanent infertility after high-dose chemotherapy or radiation therapy is high.

 Avoiding pregnancy during treatment

-Some cancer treatments, such as chemotherapy or radiation therapy, can harm an unborn baby or cause birth defects.
+Some cancer treatments can harm an unborn baby or cause birth defects.
+Even if your periods stop during cancer treatment, you might still be fertile.

+If you are in a heterosexual relationship you will need to use some form of contraception to avoid pregnancy while having treatment.
 Your treatment team and fertility specialists may also advise you to wait between six months and two years before starting fertility treatment or trying to conceive naturally.
-This will depend on the type of treatment you've had.
-For example, some chemotherapy drugs may have damaged any developing eggs.
+This will depend on the type of treatment you’ve had.

-Some women are able to conceive after cancer treatment without medical assistance.
-However, about one in three women will experience one of the following issues.
+If you still have your reproductive organs, you may be able to conceive after cancer treatment without medical assistance.
+However, about one in three women will experience one of the following physical issues.

 Acute ovarian failure

-Menopause before the age of 40 is known as early menopause or premature ovarian insufficiency (POI).
+Menopause before the age of 40 is known as premature ovarian insufficiency (POI).
 This is when you stop having menstrual periods because egg numbers are very low.
+It may also be called early or premature menopause.

 While menopause means you won’t ovulate, it is still possible to carry a baby if you have a uterus and use stored eggs or donor eggs.
 A small number of women with POI (5–10%) have a chance of becoming pregnant naturally, because in some rare cases, a remaining egg may mature and be fertilised by a sperm.